dtm-labs/en.dtm.pub/docs/summary/protocol.md

   - The other result indicates further retrial, and TM keeps retrying until it returns one of the above two results

 AP calls RM's interface, which is business related, and mainly called in two modes, TCC and XA.
-Considering that many microservices are governed by a failure retry mechanism, it is recommended that the interface be designed as follows:
+Considering that many micro-services are governed by a failure retry mechanism, it is recommended that the interface be designed as follows:
   - success: { dtm_result: "SUCCESS" }, indicating that this interface call is successful and the next operation is performed normally.
     The returned result can additionally contain other business data.
   - Failure: { dtm_result: "FAILURE" }, meaning that the interface call failed and the global transaction needs to be rolled back.